dchowitz/slire/README.md

 This factory returns a repository that implements the full Slire API and Firestore‑specific helpers.
 It requires a Firestore `collection` (a `CollectionReference<T>`) and the `firestore` client.
 You may pass a `transaction` to bind the instance to an existing Firestore transaction; otherwise, use the helpers below to work with transactions when needed.
 The remaining parameters are documented in [Configuration](#configuration): see [scope](#scope), [traceContext](#tracecontext), and options ([softDelete](#softdelete), [traceTimestamps](#tracetimestamps), [timestampKeys](#timestampkeys), [version](#version), [traceStrategy](#tracestrategy), [traceLimit](#tracelimit), [traceKey](#tracekey)).

-What you get in addition to the DB‑agnostic API are direct `collection` access, `applyConstraints` to add server‑side soft‑delete filtering to queries, `buildUpdateOperation` to generate Firestore update maps with timestamps/version/trace applied, and transaction helpers.
+What you get in addition to the DB‑agnostic API are direct `collection` access, `applyFilter` to add server‑side soft‑delete filtering to queries, `buildUpdateOperation` to generate Firestore update maps with timestamps/version/trace applied, and transaction helpers.

 ### Transactions